Wildfires at the Art-Science Interface

 In 2022, our Centre’s EDI Working Group began a series of workshops on decolonising fire science, to explore what this means, and as a Centre, how we can go about this in practice.
 In December 2022, we held our third workshop, in collaboration with Strathmore University in Nairobi, titled Decolonising Fire Science- Fire Across Contested Landscapes.
 As part of this workshop, we employed local Kenyan artist Shedrack Musyoki, to produce three artworks – one was a live painting based on what he heard within the workshop, one was a summary piece expressing his own perspectives, and the other was a participatory mural, inspired by drawings made by workshop participants, and to which everyone contributed painting.
 You can read more about this workshop in English or Swahili.
 Bringing art into the workshop allowed a novel and engaging way of exploring ideas and perspectives beyond conventional approaches.

-We have a public event related to this at the Science Gallery /online on 16th May, exploring approaches to decolonising climate research in science and art, the wildfire paradox, climate justice and participation in live art – Register here Decolonising Climate Research: an art-science workshop
+We held a public event related to this at the Science Gallery /online on 16th May, exploring approaches to decolonising climate research in science and art, the wildfire paradox, climate justice and participation in live art.

 For more information about the project, or to discuss ideas to collaborate, please contact project lead, Dr Adriana Ford at a.ford@imperial.ac.uk, or co-lead Svetlana Sequeira Costa the Arts Cabinet at info@artscabinet.org